datamade/how-to/heroku/deploy-a-django-app.md

 ## Set up application code for Heroku

 In order to deploy a Django application to Heroku, a few specific configurations need to be enabled in your application code.

-We provide details on these configurations below.
+The easiest way to properly set up your application code for Heroku is to use our [Django template](/docker/templates/) to create a fresh Heroku-enabled Django app.
+The template includes additional nice features like ES6 support and GitHub Actions configuration, but it is only appropriate for brand new apps.
+Once you've created your app, you can skip to learning how to [Provision Heroku resources](#provision-heroku-resources).

+If you'd like to convert an existing app to Heroku, or if the template is unfeasible for some other reason, read on for details on how to configure your Django app to work on Heroku.

 ### Containerize your app